Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/sql/quickstart-sql-vm-create-portal.md

 ms.lasthandoff: 10/02/2019
 ms.locfileid: "71828368"
 ---
-# <a name="quickstart-create-a-sql-server-2017-windows-virtual-machine-in-the-azure-portal"></a>Início rápido: Crie uma máquina virtual do SQL Server 2017 Windows no portal do Azure
+# <a name="quickstart-create-a-sql-server-2017-windows-virtual-machine-in-the-azure-portal"></a>Início Rápido: criar uma máquina virtual do SQL Server 2017 do Windows no portal do Azure

 > [!div class="op_single_selector"]
 > * [Windows](quickstart-sql-vm-create-portal.md)